-directors of the Company adopted and approved th ling Products Corporation (the " Company "), certifies that the board of the amendment and restatement of the 2008 Omnibus Incentive Plan on the ockholder(s) of the Company adopted and approved such amendment and restatement on theday of February 2014.
+The undersigned, officer of Quanex Building Products Corporation (the "Company"), certifies that the board of directors of the Company adopted and approved the amendment and restatement of the 2008 Omnibus Incentive Plan on the day of the Company adopted and approved such amendment and restatement on the day of February 2014.

 WITNESS my hand this day of 2014.
-Kevin P. Delaney Senior Vice President - General Counsel and Secretary